paperless-ngx/paperless-ngx/docs/usage.md

 - **Flag:** Sets the 'important' flag on mails with consumed documents.
 Paperless will not consume flagged mails.
-- **Move to folder:** Moves consumed mails out of the way so that paperless wont consume them again.
+- **Move to folder:** Moves consumed mails out of the way so that paperless won't consume them again.
 - **Add custom Tag:** Adds a custom tag to mails with consumed documents (the IMAP standard calls these "keywords").
 Paperless will not consume mails already tagged.
 Not all mail servers support